open-mmlab/mmdetection/MODEL_ZOO.md

 ### Performance

-Detectron and Detectron.pytorch use caffe-style ResNet as the backbone.
+Detectron and maskrcnn-benchmark use caffe-style ResNet as the backbone.
-In order to utilize the PyTorch model zoo, we use pytorch-style ResNet in our experiments.

-In the meanwhile, we train models with caffe-style ResNet in 1x experiments for comparison.
+We report results using both caffe-style (weights converted from [here](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md#imagenet-pretrained-models)) and pytorch-style (weights from the official model zoo) ResNet backbone, indicated as *pytorch-style results* / *caffe-style results*.

 We find that pytorch-style ResNet usually converges slower than caffe-style ResNet, thus leading to slightly lower results in 1x schedule, but the final results of 2x schedule is higher.

-We report results using both caffe-style (weights converted from [here](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md#imagenet-pretrained-models)) and pytorch-style (weights from the official model zoo) ResNet backbone, indicated as *pytorch-style results* / *caffe-style results*.

 <table>
   <tr>
     <th>Type</th>
     <th>Lr schd</th>
     <th>Detectron</th>
-    <th>Detectron.pytorch</th>
+    <th>maskrcnn-benchmark</th>
     <th>mmdetection</th>
   </tr>
   <tr>